Emily (left) and Ana Maria (right) enjoying the fall colors in Wisconsin’s Northwoods, 2018.

 Ana Maria Vascan

 Before moving to the Birdhouse, Ana Maria called the east side of Madison home for many years after living throughout the Upper Midwest and a lifetime ago, Romania.
 She first moved there to earn her quadruple-pronged BS in Neurobiology, Linguistics, Zoology, and Environmental History from the University of Wisconsin before setting off into the wider world to learn some more.
 Eventually, Madison called her back.
 As the inveterate night owl, Ana Maria enjoys the perfect “day job” conducting neuroscience sleep research at the UW School of Medicine.
-When she’s not watching brain waves, you can find Ana with a pot of tea, ten new projects, and at least one rather large cat.
+When she’s not watching brain waves, you can find Ana with a pot of tea, ten new projects, and a cat nearby.
 She’s a talented visual artist and crafter and loves figuring out how things work.
 Other favorite pastimes include feeding large groups of people, supporting local history efforts, and requesting far too many things from her favorite library.

 Very fittingly, Emily and Ana Maria met at a book club in 2017 when Emily brought a giant tray of roasted heirloom garlic and Ana enthusiastically accepted the leftovers.